openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

       related to this, we realized this could be a prime example of Collaboration Accross Borders.
       This lead Vincent Untz to contact several people from different distributions, to see if he could spark an interest in a cross-distribution meeting on this topic.
 It turned out that everyone replied enthusiastically!
-That™s how the [App Installer Meeting](http://distributions.freedesktop.org/wiki/Meetings/AppInstaller2011) saw the light.
+Thatâ€™s how the [App Installer Meeting](http://distributions.freedesktop.org/wiki/Meetings/AppInstaller2011) saw the light.

 This meeting occurred over three days last week at the Novell/SUSE offices in Nuremberg,